mrkschan/codereviewmd/CODEREVIEW.md

+Hey reviewers, please check the followings if appropriate.

 - [ ] Feature should be Heroku friendly.
 - [ ] Prevent oneliner if-statement.
 - [ ] Use early return for negative case as much as possible.